 We have just had our solar hot water system installed.
-This is a significant milestone because it to 14 months from request to contractor to install and also because this means all aspects of running our home are now self sufficient.
-With gas prices still increasing and already at a crazy high the moving the hot water away from gas fed is also a great cost saving as well.
+This is a significant milestone because it took 14 months from the request to the contractor for the work to the actual install.
+This also importantly means that all aspects of running our home are now self-sufficient.
+With gas prices still increasing moving the hot water away from gas on demand heating is also a great cost saving.

 We can switch between solar and gas by closing and opening valves to re-direct the water.
 Our view is that keeping it simple and not adding an automation means there is less to go wrong in the future.